jgorset/fandjango/README.md

 **A:** As of March 2011, Facebook's initial request to your application is a HTTP POST request that evaluates to an attempt at cross-site request forgery by Django's built-in CSRF protection.
-You may remedy this by either disabling CSRF proteciton altogether, or bouncing Facebook's initial request to an intermediate view that is exempt from it.
+You may remedy this by either disabling CSRF protection altogether, or bouncing Facebook's initial request to an intermediate view that is exempt from it.

 **Q:** *Why does Fandjango set a new header called "P3P"?*